For more of the Cut’s favorite fashion, beauty, and home finds, sign up for the weekly Cut Shop Newsletter.

 The prettiest option

 I bought this solely for the packaging, and a year later it holds a handful of makeup brushes on a shelf.
 In fact, many of Overose’s candles are just ridiculously pretty and come housed in cool packaging.
 That aside, this is a stronger floral scent with notes of blackcurrant berries, dewy rose petals, and fresh lychee fruit, the rose scent being the most apparent.
+The candle, which has an approximate burn time of 60 hours, is also cruelty free and vegan.

 Another fragrance alternative